 Another alternative is to book a tour to Sacred Valley online in advance to avoid the hassle of having to organize a trip once you have arrived in Cusco.
 I recommend finding a tour that best suits you on the Get Your Guide website as they are affordable and reliable.

 Weaving village in Maras – 3 weeks in Peru

-Machu Picchu translates to Old Mountain, taking its name from the location of the Incan citadel and it’s a must-see when backpacking Peru.
+Machu Picchu translates to Old Mountain, taking its name from the location of the Incan citadel and it’s a must-see.

 WHERE IS MACHU PICCHU LOCATED

 Machu Picchu Mountain is located in the Sacred Valley approximately 70km from Cusco City in Peru.
 Machu Picchu altitude sits at 2,350m above sea level.

 There are a couple of ways of reaching Machu Picchu Mountain by either trekking or by train and bus.

 The Inca trail is the most common route for trekking Machu Picchu and there are many different packages to choose from including 2-day, 4-day, 5-day, and 8-day treks.